 If you pick the right one, it certainly is.
 While some cheap services might not have many servers, provide poor connection speeds or, at worst, leak sensitive data, all of the options on this list provide premium-quality VPN protection for a great price.

 If you really can only spare $2.49 a month, Surfshark is the absolutely the best cheap VPN.
 However, if you can spare a little more we'd steer you towards ExpressVPN.
-Although you might be spending a few extra dollars a month, Express's functionality is class-leading, and is top of our best VPN services guide.
+Although you might be spending a few extra dollars a month, Express's functionality is class-leading, and is top of our best VPN services guide, and now offers a year of Backblaze backup absolutely free.

 Are cheap VPNs secure?